greenelab/meta-review/manuscript.md

 ### Format conversion

 Manubot uses [Pandoc](https://pandoc.org/) to convert manuscripts from Markdown to HTML, PDF, and optionally DOCX outputs.
-Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, EPUB, and JATS — offering Manubot users broad interoperability.
-[Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@LHrRxRb0; @AAwqxolU; @bCyfIm6z].
+Pandoc also supports [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS), a standard format for scholarly articles that is used by publishers, archives, and text miners [@LHrRxRb0; @AAwqxolU; @bCyfIm6z].
 Pandoc's JATS support provides an avenue to integrate Manubot with the larger JATS ecosystem.
-In the future, journals may begin accepting submissions in JATS.
+In the future, journals may accept submissions in JATS.
-But for now, Manubot's DOCX output is usually sufficient for journal submissions that require an editable source document.
+For now, Manubot's DOCX output is usually sufficient for journal submissions that require an editable source document.
-Otherwise, authors generally use the PDF output (e.g. for preprint or initial journal submissions).
+Otherwise, authors generally use the PDF output for preprint and initial journal submissions.
 The primary Manubot output is HTML intended to be viewed in a web browser.
 Accordingly, manuscripts natively support JavaScript and can thus include any web-based interactive visualization, such as those produced using [Vega-Lite](https://vega.github.io/vega-lite/), [Bokeh](https://bokeh.pydata.org), or [Plotly](https://plot.ly/) [@6eVHYGML; @nyZChH5b].